Steven Universe Future: Future

 While Rebecca Sugar has confirmed that this is the series finale of the franchise and that there is no continuation in development, nor any ongoing projects, she has hinted that possible future stories exist.
 "The story is continuing off screen and I do know what happens next...But I would have to decide how and when I'd want to dig into that, or if it's best to give them their privacy."

 Sugar later told Fast Company: "I'm certainly interested in spending more time in this world with these characters.
 But the thing about Steven Universe, it's about Steven Universe and I want to give him the time to heal", [Sugar says.]
 "I want to give that to my team as well.
 So I'm not really sure for certain what's going to happen in the future.
 I have a few ideas, but I'm going to take a little time to reevaluate everything before I jump into them."
 When asked by TVLine, Sugar responded similarly, "I love these characters and this world, and I have theories about the timelines that follow Future.
 But I want to give the characters some time and some privacy, at least for a while.
 I need a little of that too."

 In November 2023, Sugar reiterated her desire for a potential revival, suggesting that the show would come back if the public demand is high, adding, "I love these characters and I love this world, and I would love to return to it.
 And I hope, if everyone else feels the same as I do, I may have an opportunity to do something like that."

+In June 2025, a spin-off titled Steven Universe: Lars of the Stars was announced.